Internship & Co-op

 Internships are carefully monitored work experiences in a student's prospective field.
 An internship is typically a single semester work experience (paid or unpaid) that offers students an opportunity to engage in further career exploration, supplementing academic and classroom learning.

 College/Department sponsored internships (credit-based) may have eligibility requirements above and beyond those of The Department of Career Planning & Development.
 Typically, students must be in a position at least 80% related to their area of study and must work at least 10 hours per week.
+Internships and Co-ops are managed through our Handshake platform.

 Types of Programs